-Lined Waterway and Outlet (468) Livestock Pipeline (516) Mulching (484) Pasture and Hay Planting (512) Pond (378) Riparian Forest Buffer (391) Riparian Herbaceous Cover (390) Roof Runoff Structure (558) Spring Development (574) Stream Crossing (578) Subsurface Drain (606) Trails and Walkways (575) Tree / Shrub Establishment (612) Tree / Shrub Site Preparation (490) Underground Outlet (620) Vegetated Treatment Area (635) Water and Sediment Control Basin (638) Watering Facility (614) Water Well (642)
+Lined Waterway and Outlet (468)

+Livestock Pipeline (516)

+Pasture and Hay Planting (512)

+Pond (378)

+Riparian Herbaceous Cover (390)

+Roof Runoff Structure (558)

+Spring Development (574)

+Subsurface Drain (606)

+Trails and Walkways (575)

+Tree /[and] Shrub Establishment (612)

+Tree /[and] Shrub Site Preparation (490)

+Underground Outlet (620)

+Vegetated[Vegetative] Treatment Area (635)

+Water and Sediment Control Basin (638)

+Watering Facility (614)

+Water Well (642)

-Cost-share assistance under the Livestock: Pastureland BMP category may be requested for eligible lands meeting the following criteria:
+Cost-share assistance under the Livestock: Pastureland [Eligible land includes permanent pastureland, pastured hay land, and cropland acres planted to annual forages and grazed.
+This] BMP category may[can only] be requested for eligible lands meeting the following criteria:[on sites where]

 - 1. Livestock stocking rates are less than or equal to: - a) One cow/calf pair per 2 acres of pastureland; - b) One adult cow per 1.5 acres; or - c) One stocker calf (400-750 lbs.) per 1 acre of pastureland; or - 2.
 If KY Graze Tool is used to calculate the stocking rate at 130% or less of the pastureland carrying capacity.
-If livestock stocking rates exceed these numbers on pastureland acres, then the applicant is ineligible for the Pastureland BMP category and should request assistance under the Livestock: AFO BMP category.
+If livestock stocking rates exceed these numbers on pastureland acres, then the applicant is ineligible for the Pastureland BMP category and should request assistance under the Livestock: [Animal Feeding Operation (]AFO[)] BMP category.
 The KY Graze Tool (i.e. Grazing-KY Graze) can be found at efotg.sc.egov.usda.gov under Section 4 Practice Standards & Supporting Documents and Ecological Science Tools.